Cliffside view of ocean and waves crashing in Uluwatu

 1. Discover hidden beaches

 Uluwatu’s food scene is as diverse as its visitors, offering a range of dining experiences that cater to all tastes and budgets.
-Begin your culinary journey with a healthy and hearty breakfast at Nourish, where the menu is packed with fresh, organic ingredients.
-If you’re a fan of brunch, Alchemy is a must-visit, known for its plant-based dishes and superfood smoothies.
+Start your day with a delicious breakfast at Baked or Braud Café, where you’ll find fresh pastries, great coffee, and a cozy morning vibe.
+For a nourishing lunch, head to Suka Espresso or Alchemy for plant-based dishes, colorful bowls, and vibrant smoothies.

 Uluwatu’s markets are vibrant, bustling spaces where you can immerse yourself in the local culture.
 On Sundays, the Hatch market is a must-visit, offering a variety of handmade crafts, clothing, and accessories stalls.
 It’s a great place to pick up unique souvenirs and gifts while supporting local artisans.
 Camden Market, another popular spot, offers a more eclectic mix of goods, from vintage clothing to postal cards.